hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 [Metric specification](docs/user_retention.md) · [Generated cohort results](docs/user_retention_results.md)

-The SQL counts registered users who log in on exactly day 7 or 30.
-Each horizon has its own mature-user denominator.
-It handles duplicate deliveries, multiple sessions, late arrivals and an explicit UTC snapshot.
-A user can return on D30 without returning on D7.
-SQL and pandas must agree on every output count and rate.

-March cohorts have incomplete observation and must not be compared as full-month D30 results.
+The SQL calculates D7 and D30 retention from user login records.
+Only users with enough observation time are included in each calculation.
+Duplicate login records and multiple sessions on the same day are removed before counting retained users.
+D7 and D30 are calculated independently.
+This means a user can return on D30 even if they did not log in on D7.
+The SQL results are then cross-checked against pandas.

 ## Analysis details